-- Instant milk improves the milk quality, and makes milk eligible for ultra-high temperature processing, which increases the sale value of the milk. - Farmers at the installed pilot site have already started receiving INR 1/L. The extra income generation for the farmers is not considered in the payback analysis as it also depends on other milk handling practices.
+- load of up to 1,500 litres of milk in a shift without availability of any source of power. - Instant milk improves the milk quality, and makes milk eligible for ultra-high temperature processing, which increases the sale value of the milk. - ❖ Farmers at the installed pilot site have already started receiving INR 1/L. The extra income generation for the farmers is not considered in the payback analysis as it also depends on other milk handling practices.
 Assuming higher quality milk generates extra profit of INR 1 per litre, payback period is less than 6 months.

-IMC is highly beneficial only when the dependence of BMC on Diesel Generator (DG) sets for power is high.
+❖ IMC is highly beneficial only when the dependence of BMC on Diesel Generator (DG) sets for power is high.

-The expected fuel savings to be achieved by installing instant milk cooler in conjunction with a 2,000 L bulk milk cooler is 3.28 kL/year of diesel, which translates into annual monetary savings of INR 1.73 Lakh.
-The value generation due to improved quality of milk is INR 1/litre, which translates to INR 7.30 lakh/annum, with a total investment of INR 4 lakh and a payback period of 6 months.
+The expected fuel savings to be achieved by installing instant milk cooler in conjunction with a 2000L Bulk milk cooler is 3.28 kL/year of Diesel, which translates to annual monetary savings of INR 1.73 Lakh and a value generation due to improved quality of milk is Rs 1/litre which translates to INR 7.30 lakh/annum & with a total investment of INR 4 lakh, and a payback period of 6 months.